Translated using DeepL

 Project design and solution

 A project proposal may be submitted based on the current call.
 Fill in the project proposal electronically in Inet (ISEP): title, proposer, date of solution, investor - Masaryk University, project type - FI internal projects, subprogramme - Programme for support of student research and development projects, tick yes/no - applied research, GDPR, ethics, project role - beneficiary, HS - Faculty of Informatics, department, write a brief annotation and save.
-After that, other tabs will expand, which you also fill in (program for support of student R&D projects, budget, people).
-Finally, in the approval tab, you put close and approve electronically.
+After that, other tabs will expand, which you will also fill in (program for support of student R&D projects, budget, people).
+Finally, in the approval tab, you will put close and approve electronically.
 You can see the generated pdf proposal in the approval tab.

 At 3-month intervals during the project, the investigator will upload a short interim report on the project to ISEP (projects in progress).